Will Smith performs new song, 'You Can Make It' at 2024 BET Awards

 The show took a tonal shift when VanVan and Heiress Harris, two child rappers, their empowerment anthem “Be You” in a school room set.
 Harris is the daughter of rapper T.I. and singer Tiny Harris.

-Other performers will include Lauryn Hill and her son YG Marley, Childish Gambino, Ice Spice, Tyla, Chlöe, Jones, Keke Palmer, Marsha Ambrosius, Summer Walker, GloRilla, Latto, Muni Long and Shaboozey.

-The BET Awards are airing live on BET and several other channels, including Comedy Central, Logo, MTV, MTV2, Pop, TV Land, Nickelodeon at Nite and VH1.
+Country musician Tanner Adell brought her "Buckle Bunny" and her new song, "Cowboy Break My Heart."
+GloRilla emerged from above, descending to join her dancers for "Yeah Glo!" and "Wanna Be" – the latter of which saw a surprise appearance from Megan Thee Stallion.
+Shaboozey kept the country coming with "A Bar Song (Tipsy)," one of AP's picks for song of the summer.
+His track includes an interpolation of J-Kwon's "Tipsy," so naturally, the rapper made a surprise appearance — an unexpected and rewarding collaboration across genres.

-Drake leads the nominations, just like he did last year.
+Drake leads the nominations.
 Those include an album of the year nod for his eighth studio album, "For All the Dogs."
 One of the awards he's up for is the music video for "First Person Shooter," his collaboration with J. Cole that may have been a catalyst for his recent beef with rapper Kendrick Lamar.

 Nicki Minaj follows with six, including for album of the year for her highly anticipated "Pink Friday 2" release.
 Two of her nominations were for her song with Ice Spice, "Barbie World," part of the blockbuster "Barbie" soundtrack.